 Key Term: Intrinsic Proteins

-Intrinsic proteins are embedded through both layers of a membrane and can be either carrier proteins for transporting substances actively or passively into or out of the cell or channel proteins for passive transport only.
+Intrinsic proteins are embedded through both layers of a membrane and can be carrier proteins for transporting substances actively or passively into or out of the cell, channel proteins for passive transport only, or others.

 Key Term: Channel Proteins